raeslab/QMP-Microbiome-CRC-confounders/README.md

 1. Create a script, such as `scripts/differential_abundance.R`, and load the necessary libraries.
 2. Read the filtered ASV files for each sequencing batch from the `data/processed_data/Filtered_ASVs_per_batch/` directory.
-3. Prepare the necessary metadata, specifying the conditions or groups for comparison.
-4. Apply appropriate statistical tests, such as DESeq2 or edgeR, to identify differentially abundant ASVs.
-5. Adjust for multiple testing and define significance thresholds.
-6. Generate visualizations, such as volcano plots or heatmaps, to visualize the differential abundance results.
-7. Save the differential abundance analysis results and relevant visualizations in appropriate directories, such as `results/differential_abundance/`.

 ## 8. Taxa abundance associations

 Investigating associations between taxa abundance and other variables can provide valuable insights.
 Follow these steps to analyze taxa abundance associations: